born-to-be-mad/misc/quotes_of_great_programmers_and_more.md

 * We change our tools and then our tools change us. — Jeff Bezos

 * The day you stop learning is the day you begin decaying. - Isaac Asimov

+* Sometimes it’s better to leave something alone, to pause, and that’s very true of programming. — Joyce Wheeler